gradle/native-samples/README.md

 Generated sources will be under `build/generated`.

-## Source Dependencies (Swift and C++)
+## Application with source library dependencies (Swift and C++)

-These builds demonstrate using External Source Dependencies to build Swift and C++ applications that require two external libraries.
+These builds demonstrate using external source dependencies to build Swift and C++ applications that require two external libraries.

 ### Swift
 ```